-From 15th October 2019 you will no longer be able to use method 2 on the list as this is going to be removed.
+From 15th October 2019 you will no longer be able to use the online form to request repeat prescriptions.
 Please use an alternative method of ordering your prescriptions electronically on this site through PATIENT ACCESS.
 If you are not using this method at the moment you will need to register for this service.

 Repeat prescriptions can ordered in a number of ways: